The College's six folding bikes easily collapse for use in travel and public transit.

 There are 13 Zipcar shared cars for daily or hourly rental on campus, including hybrids.

-- Green Bikes This student-run program rents used bikes free of charge to students, repairs bikes with free labor, and hosts a variety of bicycling-related workshops and events designed to increase bicycling amongst the campus community.
+- Green Bikes This student-run program rents 161 used bikes free of charge to campus members, repairs bikes for free, and hosts a variety of bicycling-related workshops and events designed to increase bicycling amongst the campus community.
 The program obtains bikes through donations and through the collection of bikes abandoned on campus at the end of the school year.
-See more info on the Green Bikes webpage.
+See more info on the Green Bikes web page.

-- Folding bikes check-out The College owns six folding bikes, which can be checked out through On The Loose during its Gear Room Hours and in a variety of other locations on campus (including the ATM room in the Campus Center).
+- Folding bikes check-out The College owns six folding bikes, which can be checked out through the Coop Store in Smith Campus Center and the Outdoor Education Center in Pomona Hall.
 These bikes can be folded and taken on Metrolink and other public transportation options at any time (full-sized bikes can only be taken on during particular hours).
-These bikes are particularly helpful for students who have internships or other commitments in Downtown Los Angeles or other areas reached by the train.
+These bikes are particularly helpful for commuters and students who have internships or other commitments in Downtown Los Angeles or other areas reached by the train.

 Public Transit Use